enso-org/enso-archive/CONTRIBUTING.md

    'Debugger mode:'
 5. Where it provides the command-line arguments for the remote JVM, copy these and add them to `truffleRunOptions` in [`build.sbt`](build.sbt).
 Remove the portion of these options after `suspend=y`, including the comma.
-They don't seem to play nicely with GraalVM.
+They are placeholders that we don't use.
 6. Now, when you want to debug something, you can place a breakpoint as usual in IntelliJ, and then execute your remote debugging configuration.
 Now, in the SBT shell, run a command to execute the code you want to debug (e.g.